Prashant-rawal/React-with-TypeScript/lessons/03-PropTypes/E-commonly-used-props.md

 ## Objects

-It's not uncommon for us to find ourselves using objects in JavaScript (erm, TypeScript).
+It's not uncommon for us to find ourselves using objects in JavaScript (ummm, TypeScript).
 So, what would that look like?

 ```ts
 type ContrivedExampleComponmentProps = {